chaos-polymtl/lethe/doc/source/first_simulation.rst

 * ``/source``
 * ``/tests``

 Inside the ``/applications`` folder, there is one folder for each solver of Lethe.
-In the ``/gls_navier_stokes`` folder, we find the executable file with the same name as the folder: ``gls_navier_stokes``.
+In the ``/lethe-fluid`` folder, we find the executable file with the same name as the folder: ``lethe-fluid``.
 This solver solves the 2D incompressible Navier-Stokes equations using a Galerkin Least-Square formulation.

 From the ``/first_simulation`` folder we have created, we can launch the simulation directly.
-If you have decided to copy the executable to the ``first_simulation`` folder, you can launch using the following command: ``./gls_navier_stokes cavity.prm``.
-You can also launch the simulation using the absolute path of the executable: ``$BUILD_FOLDER/applications/gls_navier_stokes/gls_navier_stokes cavity.prm``.
+If you have decided to copy the executable to the ``first_simulation`` folder, you can launch using the following command: ``./lethe-fluid cavity.prm``.
+You can also launch the simulation using the absolute path of the executable: ``$BUILD_FOLDER/applications/lethe-fluid/lethe-fluid cavity.prm``.

 Step 3: Post-processing the Results